pyca/cryptography/docs/development/c-bindings.rst

     #if OPENSSL_VERSION_NUMBER >= 0x10000000L

-Sometimes, the version of a libray on a particular platform will have features that you thought it wouldn't, based on its version.
+Sometimes, the version of a library on a particular platform will have features that you thought it wouldn't, based on its version.
 Occasionally, packagers appear to ship arbitrary VCS checkouts.
 As a result, sometimes you may have to add separate ``#ifdef`` statements